mparno/fenics-web/source/contributing/development_model.rst

 ***************

-The following process should be followed for the creation of a stable release (version X.Y.0):
+The following process should be followed for the creation of a stable release (a version X.Y.0).
+The primary requirement for making a release is that the buildbot is green.

-1. A **suggestion** is made on the FEniCS mailing list to create a new stable release.
+#.
+A **suggestion** is made on the FEniCS mailing list to create a new
+   stable release.
-2. Concensus is reached that the timing is good.
+#.
+Concensus is reached that the timing is good.
-3. A **release manager** is appointed.
+#.
+A **release manager** is appointed in consensus among the
-4. Trunk is **tagged** with **branch-X.Y.x**
-5. The X.Y.x **branch** is created and X.Y-beta1 is released.
-6. A number of **X.Y-betaN** releases may follow.
-7. One or more release candidates **X.Y-rcN** are released.
-8. The stable version **X.Y.0** is released.

-The developer tools repository associated with the FEniCS Project in Launchpad contains useful resources for making releases.
-You can obtain this repository by the command:
+   developers.
+The release manager is responsible for making sure that the steps below are carried out for each FEniCS component.
+#.
+Create a Launchpad **series** X.Y.x and create a **milestone** for the
+   release in the series.
+#.
+Create a **branch** X.Y.x and associate it with the series.
+#.
+Ensure that the buildbots are green.
+#.
+For each project, run the fenics-release script and follow the
+   instructions.
+The fenics-release script is available from

       bzr branch lp:fenics

+   Note in particular the post-release instructions issued by the script.

-A reasonable schedule for the release process is one week from the time the suggestion is made (1) to the time when the X.Y.x branch is created (2), and one month from the creation of the X.Y.x branch (2) to the release of X.Y.0 (7).
+A reasonable schedule for the release process is one week from the time consensus is reached (2) to the time when the release is made (7).

-At the time of branching, the following conditions should be met:

-1. There should be **no blueprints** targeted to the X.Y series.
-2. The buildbots should be green.
-3. A release manager should have been appointed.

-The release manager coordinates the work towards X.Y.0 and has the following responsibilities:

-1. Following steps (4)-(7) above.
-2. Coordinating and retargeting bugs.
-3. Setting reasonable deadlines.
-4. Following up on deadlines.
-5. Informing other developers about the release process.

-The release manager is appointed in consensus among the developers.
-It is natural but not necessary that the developer initiating the release process is also the release manager.
+A release of X.Y.0 may be preceeded by X.Y-betaN and X.Y-rcN releases.
 Once X.Y.0 has been released, it may be followed by bug fix releases X.Y.1, X.Y.2, etc.

-In practice, the following steps need to be taken on Launchpad to make a release (see the fenics-release script, available from lp:fenics, for details)

-1. Create a series for the release (for instance x.y.z).
-2. Create a milestone for the release in the series.
-3. Create a branch (for instance x.y.z) and associate it with the series.
-4. After running the release scripts, upload the release tarball.
-5. Change status of bugs from 'fix committed' to 'fix released'.
-6. Make Launchpad announcement with title 'TheProject x.y.z'.
+..
    *****************
    Snapshot releases
    *****************

    The creation of a stable release involves a fair amount of administration and it is also a lengthy process.
 Another type of release is a **snapshot release** made directly from trunk in between stable releases.
 Such an *ad hoc* release can be made at any time, as long as the buildbots are green.

    Developers may want to create snapshot releases for many reasons:

    * to point a collaborator to a fixed snapshot of trunk;
    * to get more testing of a new feature;
    * if the ChangeLog is growing long;
    * for the fun of making a release.

    The following simple procedure should be followed for snapshot
    releases:

    1. Announce the intention to make a snapshot release on the FEniCS mailing list.
    2. Wait a day.
    3. Make the release.

    Snapshot releases don't need to wait for new features to be completed as long as the buildbots are green.
 We can always make a new snapshot release when that feature has been implemented.

 ********************
 Miscellaneous issues